batenaavo/Uphold-Bot/README.md

 To run the bot head to the project directory and type in the terminal the command `$ npm start`.

-To stop the bot at any time simply type the interruption command `Ctrl+C`.
+To stop the bot at any time type the interruption command `Ctrl+C`.